LogicalTrust/meltdown/README.md

-# PoC for meltdown/specrte bug
+# PoC for meltdown/spectre bugs

 To compile: